Generalized Chiral Kinetic Equations

 As we mentioned at the beginning that our equations are only valid up to the first order of $\hbar $, at this order there is no pseudoscalar condensation vanishes from Eq.(\ref {P-Jsn-1}).
 Fortunately, the equation (\ref {P-Jsn-1}) actually hold even at the second order and lead to the second-order pseudoscalar condensation as the following

 where $C_{\Omega} = - \frac{1}{8}\frac{\partial \kappa_\Omega}{\partial \mu},\ \ \ C_{M} = -\frac{1}{4}\frac{\partial \kappa_F}{\partial \mu },$ and

-The coefficients $C_{M} $ and $C_{F} $ had already been obtained and discussed in Ref. \cite{Fang:2016uds} while the coefficients $C_{\Omega}$ is new.
-The new coefficient $C_{\Omega}$ denotes that the pseudoscalar condensation can be induced from the vorticity and acceleration by the inner product $\varepsilon\cdot \omega$.
+These results are consistent with the ones obtained in Ref. \cite{Fang:2016uds} for $C_{M} $ and $C_{F} $ and the one given in Ref.\cite{Buzzegoli:2017cqy} for $C_{\Omega}$.
+The coefficient $C_{\Omega}$ denotes that the pseudoscalar condensation can be induced from the vorticity and acceleration by the inner product $\varepsilon\cdot \omega$.
 This is very relevant to the heavy-ion collision in which the huge vorticity and acceleration are present.
 Pseudoscalar condensation can influence the neutral pion's production rate or bulk flow, we will postpone this interesting study in the future.

 {\it Summary} --- We have shown that the GCKT can be achieved in unifying the quantum kinetic theory for both massless and massive Dirac fermions.
 In the GCKT, we choose four independent phase-space distribution functions --- chiral (righthanded and lefthanded) distributions and transverse magnetic moment distribution --- as the primary variables.
 These four independent distributions fulfill four coupled kinetic equations.
 At chiral limit, these equations totally decouple with each other and the GCKT is reduced into the CKT in a trivial way.